Allergy, Asthma & Immunology

 - Hepatic (liver) disorders

-Our goal is to keep people in their home environments as much as possible and when safe.
-This means avoiding unnecessary hospitalizations; recommending physical therapy for fall prevention should a person have instability when walking or standing or even if there is difficulty with just standing up from a chair, and finally, helping to establish care plans to reduce medication administration errors and drug-drug interactions.
+Our goal is to keep people in their home environments as much as possible and, when it is safe to do so.
+Recommendations for physical therapy for fall prevention should a person have instability when walking or standing or even if there is difficulty with just standing up from a chair should be considered.
+Further, helping to establish care plans to reduce medication administration errors and drug-drug interactions are also crucial for success.

 The older population, more than any other group of patients, needs to know that we, their doctors, are there for them at all times.